AdobeDocs/app-builder/guides/deployment.md

 This deployment scenario doesn't require any specific credentials, as both [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions and application UI are hosted on the developer's machine.

+#### CLI Command

+This deployment is triggered when running `aio app run --local` at the root of the Custom Application source code directory.

 #### Architecture

 In this scenario, the [CLI](https://github.com/adobe/aio-cli) will download a [standalone instance](https://github.com/apache/openwhisk/tree/master/core/standalone) of [Apache OpenWhisk](https://openwhisk.apache.org/), which is the open source serverless platform behind [Runtime](https://github.com/AdobeDocs/adobeio-runtime), on the developer's machine.